CodePushGo/website/src/content/blog/en/self-hosted-capgo.md

 We mainly use Supabase in CodePushGo, to self host you just need to follow the [Supabase self-hosting documentation](https://supabase.com/docs/guides/self-hosting/docker).

-# Using the CLI with self-hosted capgo
+# Using the CLI with self-hosted codepushgo
-To use the CLI with self-hosted capgo edit the capacitor.config.ts from your app directory and set it like this:
+To use the CLI with self-hosted codepushgo edit the capacitor.config.ts from your app directory and set it like this:

 ```ts
 const config: React NativeConfig = {